JunYuHuang/INFO4235-Project/README.md

 - Update Back button and Heading text sizes on About and Settings screen to be consistent with rest of Screen pages
 - Add pagination or infinite scrolling to the SearchScreen
 - Add SQLite functionality for saving data to local persistent storage
-- Force focus on TextInput on DetailScreen when user presses "Edit" button for notes (currently very clunky)
-- Force unfocus on TextInput on DetailScreen when user presses "Save" button for notes
+- Migrate DetailScreen state from React to Redux
-- Something
+- Deploy app?

 ## Completed TODOs

 - Debug and fix app so that it works on Android (via Android Studio AVD Emulator)
-- Add "X" icon button on SearchScreen for easy access to clear the current search query / term
+- Add "X" icon button on SearchScreen to clear the current non-blank search query / term
 - Force vertical FlatList on SearchScreen to automatically scroll to the top when a new search term has returned new results
+- Force focus on TextInput on DetailScreen when user presses "Edit" button for notes
+- Force unfocus on TextInput on DetailScreen when user presses "Save" button for notes